9th8/up-to-date-real-world-haskell/1-getting-started.md

 write `:m` instead of `:module` to load a module.

 Notice *two* words on the right hand side of the `::` above.
-We can read this as a \"ratio of integer\".
+We can read this as a "ratio of integer".
 We might guess that a `Ratio` must have values of type Integer as both numerator and denominator.
 Sure enough, if we try to construct a `Ratio` where the numerator and denominator are of different types, or of the same non-integral type, `ghci` complains.